In June 2026, everybody was telling you to learn AI.

 AI is leverage, and leverage on nothing is still nothing.
 If you do not have taste, if you do not have judgment, if you do not already know in your gut what good actually looks like, this technology will not rescue you.
 It will only help you make worse things faster.

-You can already feel it happening.
-The whole internet is filling up with the same gray sludge.
-The same rhythm, the same shape, the same hollow excitement, the same game changing noise from people who have never once changed a single game.
+You could already feel it happening in 2026.
+Too much of the internet was filling up with the same gray sludge.
+The same rhythm, the same shape, the same hollow excitement, the same game changing noise from people who had never once changed a single game.
 That is exactly what you get when someone hands the work to a machine and keeps none of the thinking for themselves.

 The model can write.
 You still have to mean something.
 The model can move fast.
 You still have to know where you are going.
 The model can answer anything you ask it.
 You still have to be the kind of person who knows which question is worth asking.

 The moment you stop being the one who decides, you quietly become the assistant to your own software.
-Sit with that for a second, because it is happening to people all around you right now, and almost none of them have noticed it yet.
+Sit with that for a second.
+In 2026, I believed it was already happening around us, often without people noticing it.

 The Real Risk Is Cognitive Debt

-People keep asking me whether AI is going to make everyone smarter.
-It is the wrong question.
-AI does not make you smarter.
-It makes you faster.
-The only thing that matters is what you are getting faster at.
+People kept asking me whether AI was going to make everyone smarter.
+It was the wrong question.
+AI did not automatically make you smarter.
+It made you faster.
+The only thing that mattered was what you were getting faster at.

-If you are curious, if you are disciplined, if you are willing to sit inside the hard part and go deep, AI will multiply everything you already are.
-And if you are lazy, if you stay shallow, if you reach for the shortcut every single time, it will multiply that too, just as faithfully.
+If you are curious, disciplined, and willing to sit inside the hard part and go deep, AI can multiply everything you already are.
+And if you are lazy, stay shallow, and reach for the shortcut every single time, it can multiply that too, just as faithfully.

 That is the part nobody wants to say out loud.
 AI does not hand you depth.
 It only turns up the volume on whatever is already inside you.

-So yes, it will help brilliant people build faster.
-It will help researchers chase down diseases.
-It will help a founder with a tiny team move like an army.
-But for the person who refuses to go any deeper, it will simply make them faster at being ordinary, and the cruel part is they will not even feel it happening.
+So yes, it could help brilliant people build faster.
+It could help researchers chase down diseases.
+It could help a founder with a tiny team move like an army.
+But for the person who refused to go any deeper, it could simply make them faster at being ordinary, and the cruel part was that they might not even feel it happening.

 That is the real danger.
 Not that some machine seizes your mind in one dramatic moment, but that you slowly stop using it, because the shortcut feels so good every single time.